California ends some water limits after storms ease drought

 DUNNIGAN, Calif.
 (AP) — California Gov. Gavin Newsom ended some of the state’s water restrictions on Friday because a winter of relentless rain and snow has replenished the state’s reservoirs and eased fears of a shortage after three years of severe drought.

-He also announced local agencies that supply water to 27 million people and many farmers would get much more from state supplies than originally planned.
-But Newsom did not declare an end to the drought, warning much of the state is still suffering from its lingering effects.

-“Are we out of the drought?
-Is the drought over in the state of California?”
-Newsom said.
-“I want to affirm your instinct that it should be, it feels like it is.
-It is — and continues to be — complicated.
-And I know that’s disappointing for some because it would be nice to have a governor say the drought is over.”
+Most of California is no longer in drought, according to an update by the U.S. Drought Monitor on Thursday.
+But water shortage concerns remain for some areas of the state, including the Klamath River basin along the California-Oregon border and in Southern California, which relies on the struggling Colorado River system to help supply millions of people.

+“Are we out of a drought?
+Mostly — but not completely,” Newsom said Friday from a farm northwest of Sacramento that has flooded its fields to help replenish groundwater.

-Newsom said he would stop asking people to voluntarily cut their water use by 15%, a request he first made nearly two years ago while standing at the edge of a nearly dry Lopez Lake in the state’s Central Coast region — a lake that today is so full from recent storms it is almost spilling over.
+Newsom on Friday stopped asking people to voluntarily cut their water use by 15%, a request he first made nearly two years ago while standing at the edge of a nearly dry Lopez Lake in the state’s Central Coast region — a lake that today is so full from recent storms it is almost spilling over.
 Californians never met Newsom’s call for that level of conservation — as of January the cumulative savings were just 6.2%.

 The governor also said he would ease rules requiring local water agencies to impose restrictions on customers.
 That order will impact people in different ways depending on where they live.
 For most people, it means they won’t be limited to watering their lawns on only certain days of the week or at certain times of the day.
 Other restrictions remain in place, including a ban on watering decorative grass for businesses.

-Newsom could ease restrictions in part because state officials said California’s reservoirs are so full they will more than double the amount of drinking water cities will get this year compared to a previous allocation announced last month.
+Newsom could ease those restrictions in part because state officials said California’s reservoirs are now so full that cities will get will more than double the amount of drinking water this year compared to a previous allocation announced last month.
 Water districts that serve 27 million people will get at least 75% of the water they requested from state supplies.
 Last year, they only got 5% as California endured three of the driest years ever since modern recordkeeping began in 1896.

-“Is the drought over?
-Are we going back to normal?
-I would say no,” Wade Crowfoot, Newsom’s secretary of the California Department of Natural Resources, said Thursday.
-“It’s really adjusting to a new normal, and that is intensifying extremes — what the governor has called ‘weather whiplash.’”
+“I know that’s disappointing for some because it would be nice to have a governor say the drought is over,” Newsom said.

+California and the western United States have been in an extended drought for about two decades, a period of abnormal dryness punctuated by occasional intense seasons of storms.

-Three years of little rain or snow have depleted reservoirs to the point the state couldn’t generate electricity from hydroelectric power plants.
+Three years of little rain or snow in California had depleted reservoirs to the point the state couldn’t generate electricity from hydroelectric power plants.
 It dried up wells in rural areas and state officials had to truck in water supplies for some communities.
 And it reduced the flow of the state’s major rivers and streams, killing off endangered species of fish and other species.

 But since December, no less than 12 powerful storms have hit California, packing so much rain and snow that meteorologists call them “atmospheric rivers.”
 These storms have flooded homes, closed ski resorts and trapped people in mountain communities for days with no electricity, prompting emergency declarations from President Joe Biden.